guardian/csnx/.changeset/silly-coins-approve.md

 From now on, these presets should be used instead of [the old typography API](https://guardian.github.io/storybooks/?path=/docs/source-foundations_typography-api-deprecated--docs), which this release deprecates.

-_A forthcoming update will provide a codemod to convert existing uses of the old API to the new presets._
+_Please get in touch with the CSTI team if you need any guidance or assistance with migrating existing uses of the API to the new presets._

 For the curious, here is how the new presets map to the old API: https://github.com/guardian/csnx/blob/jm/map-type-presets/libs/%40guardian/source-foundations/src/typography/preset.test.ts